Henry Thomas Gallagher: Career

+Founding Urney

 The Gallaghers bought a large former Church of Ireland rectory on five acres in Urney in 1918.
 From there, his wife started a market garden to create employment, as the area was suffering from high rates of emigration.
 Her first output was gathering bundles of snowdrops and ivy leaves to export to Covent Garden, London, which later developed into a fruit farm.
 The produce was sold fresh or in bottles.
 Having unsuccessfully applied for a sugar quota for jam making, she was offered a sugar quota to make chocolate.
 The Gallaghers accepted, attending the Glasgow Confectionery Exhibition in 1920, and consulted with an owner of a Dundee sweet factory on machinery.
 They purchased machinery for a small chocolate factory and determined they would produce assorted chocolates using a Dutch technique known as couverture.
 They hired a Dutch expert to train the employees, and incorporated as Urney Chocolates Ltd. The company had 40 employees by 1924.
 His wife worked as the company's first commercial traveller, developing a client base for the new company.

 Gallagher lost his position as crown solicitor in January 1923 when the Irish Free State dismissed all such solicitors.
-He petitioned the Irish State for compensation for loss of office, and the British State for similar compensation as a loyalist in distress and was successful in both.
+He petitioned the Irish State for compensation for loss of office as a prominent nationalist, and the British State for similar compensation, claiming to be "a loyalist in distress"; he was successful in both.
 He maintained a practice, but became more engaged in the running of the factory and eventually retired from legal practice to focus on the business.
 The Gallaghers' company was the only chocolate manufacturer based in Ireland, which led to it not being popular in what would become Northern Ireland.
 When Ireland was partitioned, the new Irish border was at the end of their garden.
 Their business was greatly impacted by the two new jurisdictions, with difficult new customs regulations and disruption to transport across the new border.
 The Urney factory was destroyed by fire twice, first in March 1921, and then again in February 1924.
 In 1924, the Irish Free State had imposed duties on imported confectionery, so the Gallaghers wanted to use this insurance money to move the company further south.
 At first, no Irish banks would lend them further funds, so the Gallaghers resolved to emigrate to Canada.
 Before this, Gallagher lobbied W. T. Cosgrave, the Irish head of government, for support.
-Cosgrave wanted to develop Irish enterprise, and arranged a loan and lease of an decommissioned British aerodrome at Tallaght, County Dublin, which the Gallaghers later bought.
+Cosgrave wanted to develop Irish enterprise, and arranged a loan and lease of a decommissioned British aerodrome at Tallaght, County Dublin, which the Gallaghers later bought.